hungngocphat01/hungngocphat01.github.io/content/posts/202508-data-at-rest-encryption-nas/index.md

 {{< admonition type=warning title="Password usage" open=true >}}

-Use the same password as your LUKS passphrase for this user.
+Use the same password as your LUKS passphrase for this user to setup automatic unlock later

 {{< /admonition >}}